ismop/dap/doc/api/timelines.md

   "timelines": [
     {
       "id": numerically unique id (e.g. 1),
-      "sensor_id": ID of the sensor represented by this timeline.
-      "context_id": ID of the context the timeline is connected with.
+      "sensor_id": ID of the sensor represented by this timeline, "parameter_id": ID of the parameter represented by this timeline, "context_id": ID of the context the timeline is connected with.
     }, {
       ...